Type-2 diabetes a threat to the often unsuspecting

 Available in other languages

 Research has revealed the risk of sudden cardiac death for Australians with type-2 diabetes is twice as high as it is for the general population.
-Image: Testing for diabetes (AAP)
+And while around a million Australians are known to be living with the condition, another half-million are believed to be unaware they too, have it.
+Certain parts of the community are more at risk than others.

 By Andrea Nierhoff